viamrobotics/docs/docs/services/vision.md

 In the snippet below, we are getting the robot’s vision service and then running a color detector vision model on an image, verifying that the color detector vision service is on the robot, and then applying the color detector to the image from the camera.

 {{% alert title="Note" color="note" %}}
-These code snippets expect you to have "camera_1" configured as a camera on your robot's configuration on the Viam app.
+These code snippets expect you to have a camera named "camera_1" configured as a component of your robot.
 {{% /alert %}}

 {{< tabs >}}